DeoluA/RepData_PeerAssessment1/PA1_template.md

  - the mean total number of steps per day is **10766.19 steps**
  - the median total number of steps per day is **10765 steps**

-## What is the average daily initial pattern?
+## What is the average daily activity pattern?
 #### 1. Time-series plot
 Here, the activity dataset is now grouped by **intervals**, and the mean of steps across each day calculated (with ```NA```s removed).